 Chapter # 4: How do I check if my plan is working?

-We are so preoccupied with our hectic routines that we fail to focus on our health and well-being.
-The worst case scenario is when you feel more out of sorts than usual and visit your doctor for occasional blood tests that hint at a vitamin D deficiency or a high cholesterol level.
+We are so preoccupied with our hectic routines that we often fail to focus on our health and well-being.
+When this attention is diverted elsewhere, you may end up feeling out of sorts and visit your doctor for a blood test that hints at a vitamin D deficiency or high cholesterol levels.
 The problem, however, has a cause that is more deep-rooted than your blood.

-Your parents might have once told you that you’re special and different from the rest, turns out they’re right!
-Every one of us has an individually unique microbial ecosystem both inside and on us that is home to more than 100 trillion microbes, responsible for keeping our Microbiome in balance.
-If you’ve ever experienced an unexplained pain or discomfort in your gut, or if you feel relentlessly tired regardless of getting an appropriate amount of sleep and rest, you ought to keep reading.
+Your parents might have told you you’re special and different from the rest.
+It turns out they’re right!
+Each of us has a unique microbial ecosystem inside and out that is home to more than 100 trillion microbes, all responsible for keeping our Microbiome in balance.
+If you’ve ever experienced an unexplained pain or discomfort in your gut, or if you feel tired regardless of amount of sleep, keep reading.
 Your Microbiome might be unbalanced!

 A little something about Microbiomes

-The number of microbes throughout your body outnumbers the number of cells you contain by 10 to 1.
-Microbes, otherwise known as microscopic organisms, is a term used to generalize a number of different types of life forms that are relatively too minuscule to view without the use of a microscope.
-Some microbes that you may be familiar with are bacteria, fungi, and viruses, all of which are inhabitants of your body.
+The number of microbes throughout your body outnumbers the number of cells by 10 to 1.
+Microbes, otherwise known as microscopic organisms, is a term used to generalize a number of different types of life forms too minuscule to view without the use of a microscope.
+Some microbes you may be familiar with are bacteria, fungi, and viruses, all of which inhabit your body.

-So how exactly does your Microbiome come to be in the first place?
-Apparently, fetus’ gastrointestinal tract is a nearly sterile place and the gut microbiota doesn’t completely form until after your birth.
-The Gut Microbiota Worldwatch stated that the digestive tract of a newborn rapidly colonizes with microorganisms from the mother and its surrounding environment.
-For example, the gut microbiota of a child who has been breastfed would differ from one who was fed with a formula.
-In fact, newborns who are exposed to different environments have a more diversified Microbiome are less likely to suffer from allergies and sensitivities to different types of foods like eggs, milk, and peanuts.
+Wondering how your Microbiome evolved initially?
+A fetus’ gastrointestinal tract is sterile and the gut microbiota doesn’t form until after your birth.
+The Gut Microbiota Worldwatch stated that the digestive tract of a newborn rapidly colonizes with microorganisms from the mother and surrounding environment.
+For example, the gut microbiota of a breastfed child will differ from one fed with formula.
+In fact, newborns who are exposed to different environments have a more diversified Microbiome and are less likely to suffer from allergies and sensitivities to different types of foods like eggs, milk, and peanuts.

-Our stomach and small intestine at times have trouble digesting whatever we consume, this is where microbes jump in and aid in the digestion process providing our bodies with the nutrients we need.
-An imbalance in the gut ecosystem can lead to indigestion and obesity, both of which, are major healthcare issues being discussed as of recently.
-A research study conducted by Jones et al. 2012 at the McGill University, showed that using a probiotic supplement containing L. reuteri NCIMB 30242 caused significant reduction in total as well as harmful fractions of cholesterol.
+Our stomach and small intestine can struggle to digest what we consume.
+When this occurs, microbes aid in the digestion process by providing our bodies with the nutrients we need.
+An imbalance in the gut ecosystem can lead to indigestion and obesity, both of which are major healthcare issues.
+A research study showed that using a probiotic supplement containing L. reuteri NCIMB 30242 caused significant reduction in total, as well as harmful, fractions of cholesterol.

-The microbes in your gut supply your body with vitamins like vitamin B and K. In another study conducted by Jones et al. 2013 at the University of McGill Canada, researchers found that in contrast to a placebo, a L. reuteri NCIMB 30242 based probiotic was capable of increasing the blood levels of vitamin D by 22.4%.
+In another study, researchers found that, in contrast to a placebo, a L. reuteri NCIMB 30242 based probiotic was capable of increasing the blood levels of vitamin D by 22.4%.
 These vitamins are fundamental to a properly functioning immune system.
 Your immune system, when vulnerable or compromised, can further disrupt the balance of the gut Microbiome by making it more susceptible to bad microbes or bacteria.

-There are multiple factors that partake in the destruction of your Microbiome.
-Although a stool analysis can be used to determine whether your gut harbors a healthy microbiota, there are some simple signs you can look out for by asserting your current health condition to deduce the composition of the microbial community in your gut.
+There are multiple factors that can impact the destruction of your Microbiome.
+While a stool analysis can be used to determine whether your gut harbors healthy microbiota, there are some other strategies you can use to assess your current health to determine the composition of the microbial community in your gut.

 Factors that can wreak havoc on your microbiota health include: